fabiankaraben/nodejs-mini-projects/README.md

     intermediate/23-sms-sender-service

 24. **Two-Factor Auth**
-    This is a 2FA backend in Node.js with TypeScript, generating/verifying TOTP with speakeasy, integrate with login, PostgreSQL storage, and Kubernetes deployment.
+    This is a 2FA backend in Node.js with TypeScript, generating/verifying TOTP with speakeasy, integrate with login, PostgreSQL storage, and Docker Compose deployment.
     intermediate/24-two-factor-auth

 25. **E2E Testing with Cypress**
-    This is a testable service in Node.js with TypeScript, Cypress for E2E API tests, Express app, MongoDB, and Docker deployment for full testing.
+    This is a testable service in Node.js with TypeScript, Cypress for E2E API tests, Express app, MongoDB, and Docker Compose deployment for full testing.
     intermediate/25-e2e-testing-with-cypress

 26. **Service Discovery with Consul**
-    This is a discoverable microservice in Node.js with TypeScript, registering with Consul, health checks, Express API, and Kubernetes deployment for dynamic environments.
+    This is a discoverable microservice in Node.js with TypeScript, registering with Consul, health checks, Express API, and Docker Compose deployment for dynamic environments.
     intermediate/26-service-discovery-with-consul

 27. **Video Transcoder**